 Outside of Prime, my life revolves around going to Blackhawks games, finding the best new restaurants in the city, and playing with my chocolate lab, Chloe.

-My name is Blair and I am originally from Highland Park, a northern suburb of Chicago not too far from Prime Publishing's home base in Northbrook, IL.
-Since childhood, I have loved crafting of all sorts, including drawing, painting, creating decorative crafts, sewing and making scrapbooks.
+My name is Blair and I am originally from Highland Park, a northern suburb of Chicago not too far from Prime Publishing's home base in Northbrook.
+Since childhood, I have loved crafting of all sorts, including drawing, painting, creating decorative crafts, sewing, and making scrapbooks.
 As a child, my mom entered me in the children's craft section of the local art festival and I was in all my craft glory.
 As an adult, much of that fondness for crafting has manifested into foodie-ism.
-I am one of those nerdy restaurant-goers that takes pictures of my food when the dish looks spectacular.
+I am one of those nerdy restaurant-goers that take pictures of food when the dish looks spectacular.
 I also need photographic evidence when I bake.

-Most recently, I worked as a reporter at the Chicago Tribune’s Triblocal.com, a suburban subsidiary focused on hyper-local community news and making the Web hip for newspapers.
+Most recently, I worked as a reporter at Triblocal.com, a suburban subsidiary of the Chicago Tribune focused on hyper-local community news and making the Web hip for newspapers.
 I reported on happenings in the northern suburbs of Chicago.

-At 18, I stepped onto the hippie-filled sidewalks of Madison, WI, to later graduate from the University of Wisconsin in 2006 with a double degree in journalism and English.
-Before working for the Tribune Company, I tried my hand at broadcast journalism, first at an NBC affiliate in Madison and then moved back to Chicago to join forces with Chicago Public Radio.
-I have covered a broad range of stories about local and national politics, immigration, housing, the environment, health care, education and the arts.
+At 18, I stepped onto the hippie-filled sidewalks of Madison, Wisconsin, to later graduate from the University of Wisconsin in 2006 with a double degree in journalism and English.
+Before working for the Tribune Company, I tried my hand at broadcast journalism, first at an NBC affiliate in Madison and then at Chicago Public Radio.
+I have covered a broad range of stories about local and national politics, immigration, housing, the environment, health care, education, and the arts.
 I still do freelance work for various news outlets.

 Hi there!
 My name is Bridget.
 I grew up in the south suburbs of Chicago, currently live in the west suburbs, and work in the north suburbs.
 On occasion I actually venture into the main city.
 Now all I have to do is learn about boating and I can explore Lake Michigan!
 I love traveling and motorcycling with my husband whenever possible.
 Give me the woods and nature and I’m a happy gal.

-Northern Illinois University is where I graduated from with a degree in English.
+I graduated from Northern Illinois University with a degree in English.
 It was a heavy reading period for sure, but I’ve always been a bookworm so I soaked in as much as I could.
 After graduating, I held a couple of editing jobs.
 My previous job was at a book publishing company.
 When I’m old and gray, I can tell my grandkids all about how books were made many eons ago.

 When I’m not busy working at Prime, I am usually reading, crafting, or baking.
 I started making things when I was kid.
 My mother supplied the early inspiration for my crafty side with her sewing and cross stitching talents.
 I learned what I could from her and then developed my own interests in embroidery, knitting, and sewing.
-After joining Prime, I decided to add crochet to my list of things to learn.
+After joining Prime, I decided to add crochet to my list.

 Writing is, and always will be, a passion of mine.
 In college, I was the Senior Feature reporter with my school’s magazine The Marquette Journal, and I also spent a year interning at Wisconsin Trails magazine, a publication devoted to the culture and history of Wisconsin.
 Both are quality publications, and yes, this is a shameless plug.

-Hey it’s Christine, the crochet-a-holic (as of 2009).
-If you haven't guessed, yes, I like to crochet as I'm the editor who works on AllFreeCrochet.
+Hey, it’s Christine, the crochet-a-holic (as of 2009).
+If you haven't guessed, yes, I like to crochet as I'm an editor who works on AllFreeCrochet.com.

-My name is Dana, and I’m a recent graduate of the University of Illinois at Urbana-Champaign.
-I majored in Creative Writing and English, minored in Business.
-While at the U of I, I was involved with FOCUS (the Fellowship of Catholic University Students), and I also interned for one lovely semester at Common Ground Publishing.
+My name is Dana, and I’m a graduate of the University of Illinois at Urbana-Champaign.
+I majored in Creative Writing and English and minored in Business.
+While at the U of I, I was involved with FOCUS (Fellowship of Catholic University Students), and I also interned for one lovely semester at Common Ground Publishing.
 I was extremely blessed to study abroad in Prague during the summer after my junior year, and though it was only for a month, that experience has been absolutely vital to my development as a writer.

 Oh, hello there!
 My name is Danielle.
-I just graduated from the University of Illinois Urbana-Champaign in December 2012 with a degree in English and a minor in Cinema Studies.
+I graduated from the University of Illinois Urbana-Champaign with a degree in English and a minor in cinema studies.
 As you may have already assumed, I absolutely love reading and watching movies as much as possible.
 In fact, I may have done more of those types of things than actual schoolwork.
-After graduating, I moved back home to the northwest suburbs of Chicago where I was born and raised, and then started working here at Prime Publishing in May.
+After graduating, I moved back home to the northwest suburbs of Chicago where I was born and raised, and then started working here at Prime Publishing.

 The real world may have taken this girl out of the University of Illinois, but it will never take the University of Illinois out of this girl.
 When I was at school, the majority of my fall semesters were devoted to my beloved Illini football team.
 Even though I will no longer be able to attend every home game, I still plan on watching the games at home, decking myself out in all blue and orange, and cheering like crazy.

-When I'm not reading, watching movies/tv, cheering on the Illini, or working, I enjoy snuggling with my big fluffy dog and writing articles for Hypable.com.
-It's the second most perfect job for me (behind writing about desserts all day here at Prime Publishing) because I'm a complete pop culture fanatic and I get to watch as many tv shows and movies as I'd like and blame it on having to write about them!
+When I'm not reading, watching movies/TV, cheering on the Illini, or working, I enjoy snuggling with my big fluffy dog and writing articles for Hypable.com.
+It's the second most perfect job for me (behind writing about desserts all day), because I'm a complete pop culture fanatic, and I get to watch as many TV shows and movies as I'd like and blame it on having to write about them!

-Hey guys.
-My name is Emily and I am a recent graduate of Bradley University, where I studied history.
+Hey, guys.
+My name is Emily and I am a graduate of Bradley University, where I studied history.
 When I wasn’t writing about Woodstock or narcocorridos (Mexican drug ballads) for my history classes, I was playing drums in the concert band and jazz ensemble.
 I was also involved in the planning of BU’s Relay for Life for four years.
 During my senior year, I had the amazing opportunity to study abroad in Paris for two weeks where I took a travel writing class.
 It was one of the best experiences of my life.
 Sightseeing, journaling, eating—that was the life.

 When I’m not working or cooking, I enjoy running, reading, and browsing Pinterest.
-I’m obsessed with animals, and often check out the San Diego Zoo’s Panda Cam to see what their pandas are up to.
+I’m obsessed with animals and often check out the San Diego Zoo’s Panda Cam to see what the pandas are up to.
 If I didn’t work with food, I would definitely work with animals.

 Before joining the team of editors at Prime Publishing, I spent four years working in the veterinary field as a receptionist, while simultaneously freelance writing for an online shopping community to satisfy my need to write (and to shop!).
 Although it was a joy spending my days playing with animals, it is incredibly rewarding to finally spend my days writing.

-Despite growing up just outside of Chicago, there’s a lot I don’t know about this great city of ours.
+Despite growing up just outside of Chicago, there’s a lot I don’t know about this great city.
 I love discovering new restaurants, finding the latest and greatest fashion deals, and taking in live music wherever I can find it.
-I tend to also get lost in bookstores for hours on end (don’t even get me started on the recent closing of Borders); magazines have, and always will be, my literature of choice.
+I tend to get lost in bookstores for hours on end (don’t even get me started on the closing of Borders) but magazines have, and always will be, my literature of choice.
 I’m in heaven when the latest issue of Real Simple arrives in my mailbox!

 Aside from the white scarf I knitted during high school and the occasional dinners I attempt to make here and there, I still remain a bit of a newbie to the crafting and food communities.
-I am excited to join the team at Prime Publishing, and I can’t wait to learn a thing or two about crafting and cooking!
+I am excited to be part of the team at Prime Publishing, and I can’t wait to learn a thing or two more about crafting and cooking!

 Hi, my name is Jessica.
-I am a recent English graduate from the University of Illinois at Urbana-Champaign and currently reside in the suburbs of Chicago.
+I am an English graduate from the University of Illinois at Urbana-Champaign and currently reside in the suburbs of Chicago.
 I’m thrilled to have joined Prime Publishing to put my freshly printed degree to work!